-When you have little time, a vegetarian restaurant seems so far away, and the dollars in your pocket are running out, this recipe will make for a quick meal.
-Ready-fried tofu is available in Asian markets.
-All you need to do is heat the tofu by refrying or baking it to get back its crunchiness.
-Instead of fresh lemongrass, use its powdered form, which can be stored in your pantry.
+When you have little time, a vegetarian restaurant seems so far away, and the dollars in your pocket are running out, this recipe for Fried Tofu with Lemongrass will make for a quick meal.
+Ready-fried tofu is available in Asian markets—all you need to do is heat the tofu by refrying or baking it to get back its crunchiness.
+Instead of fresh lemongrass use powdered, which can be stored in your pantry.
 Everything is thrown into a pan, seasoned, and heated through.
 In no time, you will have a delicious, nutritious, and affordable meal.
 Recipe from Vietnamese Fusion: Vegetarian Cuisine* by Chat Mingkwan.

-- 1 pound firm tofu, completely drained of water
+- 1 lb firm tofu, completely drained of water

 - 1 cup vegetable oil

-- 1 teaspoon minced red chiles, more or or less to taste
+- 1 tsp red chiles, minced, more or or less to taste

-Heat the oil in a saucepan and fry the tofu for 5 to 7 minutes, or until light brown and crispy, turning it once.
+- Heat the oil in a saucepan and fry the tofu for 5–7 minutes, or until light brown and crispy, turning it once.
 Remove from the oil, and drain on absorbent paper.

 Reprinted by permission of The Book Publishing Company.

 *This post contains affiliate links.
 If the product is purchased by linking through this review, VegKitchen receives a modest commission, which helps maintain our site and helps it to continue growing!